 - And a bunch of other things we invite you to contribute with!

-Our work in these topics involves live and online educations, direct and collaborative research in basic and applied science, dissemination of knowledge through social media and open-access publications, articles and books, conference presentations and guest speaking, coaching, mentoring, and supervising.
+Our work in these topics involves live/in person and online educations, direct and collaborative research in basic and applied science, dissemination of knowledge through social media and open-access publications, articles and books, conference presentations and guest speaking, coaching, mentoring, and supervision.
 We focus on bridging the gap between academia and the public, advocating for better stress and trauma treatments, application of best practices in equine welfare and equine-assisted activities, and inspiring others to join us in these endeavors.

 To be effective in our work we need to set up a more permanent and sustainable MiMer Centre with access to nature and appropriate surroundings for horses and humans that is able to support the activities we offer.
-The center itself will also need to be accessible to people traveling to us for courses, retreats, symposiums, knowledge exchange, treatments, or personal learning experiences etc. And now we think we have found that place.
+The center itself will also need to be accessible to people traveling to us for courses, retreats, symposiums, knowledge exchange, treatments, or personal learning experiences etc. And now we think we have found a place to start all this at.

-Il Nido di Picchio Rosso (the nest of the great spotted woodpecker) – is a former agritourismo and bed & breakfast outside the small village of Civita d’Antino in the Abruzzo region.
-The property contains what we need for housing the center and providing land for a few of the center’s own horses, but can also house guests.
+Nido del Falco (the Nest of the Falcon) – is an agritourismo outside the small village of Poggio Moiano in the region of Lazio, close to the wild heart of Italy.
+This place has what we need to house the center and provide land for a few of the center’s own horses but can also house collaborators that support us financially.
+The owner of Nido del Falco is collaborating with us and share our visions for what we want to build.
 The surroundings are beautiful and give plenty of opportunities for all kinds of nature-based activities and experiences, with and without horses.

 If you want to engage with us and make this center happen – either purely through a private donation or through a social responsibility program in a corporation or organization – please contact us.
-You can support us by prebooking events at Picchio Rosso or any of other events, educations, engaging us as speakers, educators etc. or by subscribing to MiMer offers to get discounts on all our services.
-If you have other ideas of how we can work together to make this center happen, please contact us.
+You can also support us by prebooking events or any of other events, educations, engaging us as speakers, educators etc. or by subscribing at Patreon to MiMer Center’s offers to get discounts on all our services.
+If you have other ideas of how we can work together to make this center develop and grow, please contact us.

 Thank you for your support!